Henderson Silver Knights: History

 On February 6, 2020, the Vegas Golden Knights announced it had purchased the franchise from the Spurs with the intent to relocate it to the Las Vegas area.
 The purchase and relocation was approved by the league on February 28.
 The team was announced to initially play at the Orleans Arena in Paradise, Nevada, while the club's new 6,000-seat arena is constructed at the site of the Henderson Pavilion in Henderson, Nevada.

-On May 28, 2020, the Vegas Golden Knights announced that the team will be called the Henderson Silver Knights.
+On May 28, 2020, the Vegas Golden Knights announced the team name as the Henderson Silver Knights.
 The team is named for Nevada's nickname "The Silver State" and adopted the slogan "Home Means Henderson," inspired by the Nevada state song "Home Means Nevada."
 On August 31, 2020, Emanuel Viveiros was announced as the club's initial head coach.
 The start of the Silver Knights' inaugural season was delayed due to the COVID-19 pandemic.
 On February 5, 2021, the team named Patrick Brown as their first captain a day before their inaugural game of the 2020–21 AHL season.
 The Silver Knights finished their first regular season earning the top seed in the Pacific Division.
 The Pacific Division was the only division in the AHL that chose to have a postseason, and the teams had a playoff for the John D. Chick Trophy and division title.
 As the top seed, the team earned a bye to the semifinals, where they swept the San Jose Barracuda in two games before losing the division championship to the second seeded Bakersfield Condors in three games.

-When the 2021–22 season schedule was released, it was revealed the Silver Knights would begin play in Henderson earlier than expected with the first home game at the new Dollar Loan Center to take place on April 2, 2022.
-In the 2022 AHL Calder Cup Playoffs, The Silver Knights lost in the 1st round to the Colorado Eagles in a 2-0 series sweep.
+When the 2021–22 season schedule was released, it was revealed the Silver Knights would begin play in Henderson earlier than expected with the first home game at the new Dollar Loan Center (now Lee's Family Forum) to take place on April 2, 2022.
+In the 2022 AHL Calder Cup Playoffs, the Silver Knights lost in the first round to the Colorado Eagles in a 2–0 series sweep.